London stocks rise as China trade data offsets gloomy earnings

+The export-laden FTSE 100 climbed 0.3% and the mid-cap FTSE 250 added 0.8%, as China's exports rose in April for the first time this year with factories racing to make up for lost sales due to the coronavirus shock.
+Miners, tracking a jump in commodity prices, were the top boost to the FTSE 100, while financials gained as a "desk top" stress test by the Bank of England showed top lenders can withstand the economic fallout of the COVID-19 pandemic.

+"All traders know that the pandemic and the lockdown have basically frozen the economy, but (sentiment will pick up) as long as they see some sign that things are improving," said David Madden, an analyst at CMC Markets in London.
+"Europe and the United States are slightly easing their lockdowns and the hope is that in two months time, we might be in a position where China is."

-Historic global stimulus and signs of a plateau in the COVID-19 pandemic powered the FTSE 100 in April, but the index has struggled to build on those gains this month as economic data underlines the extent of the damage already done.
-Aero-engine maker Rolls-Royce fell 2.7% after saying it placed over 4,000 staff on furlough in the UK.
+Historic global stimulus and signs of a plateau in the outbreak powered the FTSE 100 in April, but the index has struggled to build on those gains this month as economic data foreshadows the biggest UK economic slump in 300 years.
+Latest surveys showed Britain's job market came to a dead stop in April, while another report said activity in the country's housing market had stalled during a nationwide lockdown.

+Prime Minister Boris Johnson, who has so far resisted easing the lockdown as the UK overtook Italy as the country with the highest COVID-19 death toll in Europe, is due to set out details of a plan to reopen the economy on Sunday.
+"The lifting of restrictions could take a while longer," said Edward Moya senior market analyst at OANDA.

+"Johnson wants the economy to stabilize and lifting the lockdown will get the ball rolling, (but) the problem for him is that the UK is the hardest hit country in Europe and they are still not near their peak."
+In further signs of the business hit from the health crisis, aero-engine maker Rolls-Royce fell 4.3% after reports that it was considering cutting up to 8,000 jobs to weather the global aerospace sector slump.

 - READ MORE ON: